 If you are looking for a free solution, freeware tools like PhotoRec are available.
 It restores deleted photos, audios, videos, documents and others from both internal and external hard disk, it supports common file systems like FAT, NTFS and exFAT.
 When you open it on your Mac, it will open a Terminal window, you can use Arrow keys to select and press Enter to go to next step, there will be instructions offered on the interface.
 If you don’t feel confident with Terminal, then you can just ignore the tool.
 In some cases such as RAW photos recovery, it won’t completely recover all the files, and you may lose a little bit of data.

 Also, you can easily recover permanently deleted photos and files on Mac for free without third-party software if Time Machine backup is available.
 As you know, Time Machine is the backup application to save your files to an external storage devices, if there is any data loss, you can get the files back from your Time Machine backup.

 If you are on the Finder or Desktop, you can immediately search for deleted Photos in the Trash.
 If the Trash does not have such files, open Time Machine and look for files from the exact time before deletion, and press restore.
 If any of the above free data recoveries don't support you and you can't resolve your problem, go for a trial version of the Cisdem Data Recovery program.
-Download, install and mount it on your MacBook, iMac, or Mac Pro/mini, it will restore your permanently deleted photos or other files on Mac.
+Download, install and mount it on your MacBook, iMac, or Mac Pro/mini, it will restore your permanently deleted photos or others that deleted or missing after 30 days.

 Rosa has worked in Mac software industry for more than eight years.
 She believes that the purpose of software is to make life better and work more productively.
 In addition to writing, Rosa is also an avid runner.